 The Incorporated Research Institutions for Seismology (IRIS) Data Services (DS), in cooperation with the International Federation of Digital Seismograph Networks (FDSN), is organizing a workshop focused on the management of metadata and time series data from seismological networks.
-The goal is to enable open data sharing and exchange of ideas between networks in the focus area as well as with the broader global seismological community.
-Financial support for the workshop is provided by the National Science Foundation through the SAGE grant to IRIS.
+The goal is to enable open data sharing and exchange of ideas between networks in Africa as well as with the global seismological community through the IRIS DMC.
+Primary financial support for the workshop is provided by the National Science Foundation through the SAGE grant to IRIS.
 (NSF Grant number EAR-1261681).

 The objective of the workshop is to assist operators of seismic networks in the generation of time series and metadata that describes their seismic stations.
-We shall provide training in a variety of areas including; seismic station instrumentation, methods of transmitting real time data, development of station metadata, how to access data from the FDSN data center operated by IRIS, how network data are multi-use, and the MUSTANG Quality Assurance system at IRIS that monitors the quality of seismological data.
-A primary goal of the workshop is related to the generation of the metadata needed to describe their networks using the Portable Data Collection Center (PDCC) application.
+We shall provide training in a variety of areas including; seismic station installation and instrumentation, methods of transmitting real time data, development of station metadata using the SeisComp3 system, how to access data from the FDSN data center operated by IRIS, and introduce participants to the IRIS MUSTANG Quality Assurance system that monitors the quality of seismological data.
 We expect participants to come away from the workshop with all the necessary knowledge to set up and maintain their own database and to link their network to the growing global network for data access.

 A tutorial on ObsPy, a Python based toolkit for seismological observatories, will be presented.
 ObsPy is an open-source project dedicated to providing a Python framework for processing seismological data.
 It provides parsers for common file formats, clients to access data centers and seismological signal processing routines which allow the manipulation of seismological time series.